comcad/PHP-Appointment-Mailer-SMTP/README.md

 # **PHP Appointment Notification Mailer using SMTP**

-This project is a simple booking and scheduling system that uses PHP to handle form submissions and SMTP to send appointment notifications to the website owner.
+This project is a simple booking system that uses PHP to handle form submissions and SMTP to send appointment notifications to the website owner.

 SMTP email server (e.g., Gmail, Outlook, or custom SMTP server)